 Prasanna is Professor of Macroeconomics at the University of Auckland.
 He brings over 20 years of experience in financial market issues from academic and high-level policy roles.
-Prasanna was Special Adviser to the Governor of the Bank of Canada, Senior Adviser at the Bank of England, and is currently a Member of the Advisory Scientific Committee of the European Systemic Risk Board.
-Prasanna was also Professor of Economics at the Australian National University and a Visiting Fellow of All Souls College, Oxford.
+Prasanna was Special Adviser to the Governor of the Bank of Canada, Senior Adviser at the Bank of England, and Member of the Advisory Scientific Committee of the European Systemic Risk Board.
+He was also Professor of Economics at the Australian National University and a Visiting Fellow of All Souls College, Oxford.

 Current term ends April 2023.

 Member, BCom/LLB (Hons), PG Dip in Prof Ethics

 Vanessa is a Director of NZ Refinery, Heartland Bank and The Alliance Group, a member of the Tertiary Education Commission and the Audit and Risk Committee for DOC and MBIE.
 She was previously a Senior Executive at Air New Zealand and CEO of Carter Holt Harvey Packaging Australia.

 William has 30 years’ experience as an investment adviser.
 He is an NZX adviser, a Director of Craigs Investment Partners, and Chairs the Dingwall Trust for Children.
 He was previously Deputy Chair of the New Zealand Markets Disciplinary Tribunal.

 This committee considers internal controls, accounting policies, and risk management.
 It also approves financial statements, and helps with the scope, objectives and functions of external and internal audits.
 Currently, it has three members: Mark Todd (Chair), Ainsley McLaren and Elizabeth Longworth.

 This committee assesses performance measures and staff remuneration.
 It has three members: Murray Jack (Chair), Vanessa Stoddart and Campbell Stuart.